dhil/phd-dissertation/README.md

    and contributions of the dissertation, and discusses some related work.

-### Background

- * Chapter 2 defines some basic mathematical notation and constructions that are they pervasively throughout this dissertation.

- * Chapter 3 presents a literature survey of continuations and first-class control.
-I classify continuations according to their operational behaviour and provide an overview of the various first-class sequential control operators that appear in the literature.
-The application spectrum of continuations is discussed as well as implementation strategies for first-class control.

 ### Programming

+ * Chapter 2 illustrates effect handler oriented programming by example by implementing a small operating system dubbed Tiny UNIX, which captures some essential traits of Ritchie and Thompson's UNIX.
+The implementation starts with a basic notion of file i/o, and then, it evolves into a feature-rich operating system with full file i/o, multiple user environments, multi-tasking, and more, by composing ever more effect handlers.

- * Chapter 4 introduces a polymorphic fine-grain call-by-value core calculus, λ<sub>b</sub>, which makes key use of Remy-style row polymorphism to implement polymorphic variants, structural records, and a structural effect system.
+ * Chapter 3 introduces a polymorphic fine-grain call-by-value core calculus, λ<sub>b</sub>, which makes key use of Rémy-style row polymorphism to implement polymorphic variants, structural records, and a structural effect system.
 The calculus distils the essence of the core of the Links programming language.

- * Chapter 5 presents three extensions of λ<sub>b</sub>,
+The chapter also presents three extensions of λ<sub>b</sub>, which are λ<sub>h</sub>
-which are λ<sub>h</sub> that adds deep handlers, λ<sup>†</sup> that adds shallow handlers, and λ<sup>‡</sup> that adds parameterised handlers.
-The chapter also contains a running case study that demonstrates effect handler oriented programming in practice by implementing a small operating system dubbed Tiny UNIX based on Ritchie and Thompson's original UNIX.
+   that adds deep handlers, λ<sup>†</sup> that adds shallow handlers, and λ<sup>‡</sup> that adds parameterised handlers.

 ### Implementation

- * Chapter 6 develops a higher-order continuation passing style translation for effect handlers through a series of step-wise refinements of an initial standard continuation passing style translation for λ<sub>b</sub>.
+ * Chapter 4 develops a higher-order continuation passing style translation for effect handlers through a series of step-wise refinements of an initial standard continuation passing style translation for λ<sub>b</sub>.
 Each refinement slightly modifies the notion of continuation employed by the translation.
 The development ultimately leads to the key invention of generalised continuation, which is used to give a continuation passing style semantics to deep, shallow, and parameterised handlers.

- * Chapter 7 demonstrates an application of generalised continuations to abstract machine as we plug generalised continuations into Felleisen and Friedman's CEK machine to obtain an adequate abstract runtime with simultaneous support for deep, shallow, and parameterised handlers.
+ * Chapter 5 demonstrates an application of generalised continuations to abstract machine as we plug generalised continuations into Felleisen and Friedman's CEK machine to obtain an adequate abstract runtime with simultaneous support for deep, shallow, and parameterised handlers.

 ### Expressiveness

- * Chapter 8 shows that deep, shallow, and parameterised notions of handlers can simulate one another up to specific notions of administrative reduction.
+ * Chapter 6 shows that deep, shallow, and parameterised notions of handlers can simulate one another up to specific notions of administrative reduction.

- * Chapter 9 studies the fundamental efficiency of effect handlers.
+ * Chapter 7 studies the fundamental efficiency of effect handlers.
 In this chapter, we show that effect handlers enable an asymptotic improvement in runtime complexity for a certain class of functions.
 Specifically, we consider the *generic count* problem using a pure PCF-like base language λ<sub>b</sub><sup>→</sup> (a simply typed variation of λ<sub>b</sub>) and its extension with effect handlers λ<sub>h</sub><sup>→</sup>.
-We show that λ<sub>h</sub><sup>→</sup> admits an asymptotically more efficient implementation of generic count than any λ<sub>b</sub><sup>→</sup> implementation.
+We show that λ<sub>h</sub><sup>→</sup> admits an asymptotically more efficient implementation of generic count than any λ<sub>b</sub><sup>→</sup>
+   implementation.

 ### Conclusions
-  * Chapter 10 concludes and discusses future work.
+  * Chapter 8 concludes and discusses future work.

 ### Appendices

+ * Appendix A contains a literature survey of continuations and first-class control.
+I classify continuations according to their operational behaviour and provide an overview of the various first-class sequential control operators that appear in the literature.
+The application spectrum of continuations is discussed as well as implementation strategies for first-class control.
-  * Appendix A contains a proof that shows the `Get-get` equation for state is redundant.
+ * Appendix B contains a proof that shows the `Get-get` equation for state is redundant.
-  * Appendix B contains the proof details for the higher-order uncurried CPS translation for deep and shallow handlers.
  * Appendix C contains the proof details and gadgetry for the complexity of the effectful generic count program.
  * Appendix D provides a sample implementation of the Berger count program and discusses it in more detail.

 ## Building